 5. Rename the Custom World Folder

 That’s it!
-Setting up a custom Minecraft world or seed on your server is easier than you think.
+Setting up a custom Minecraft world or seed on your server is easier than you think, and with this extensive guide, everyone can experience uploading their own worlds.
 Enjoy your newly imported world and happy crafting!